 The US Chemical Safety Board (CSB) began an investigation into the incident in 2013 which produced its final report in January this year.
 The report notes several contributory factors to the fire and explosion.
-Firstly, the molten FGAN melted in black smoke, which likely deposited soot and other part-burn organic material into the AN.
+Firstly, the molten FGAN melted in the heat of the fire and came into contact with various other contaminants, including seed materials, zinc (from fertilizer stored in nearby bins), and other organic products, including the plywood-constructed bins themselves.
+There was also a period when the warehouse was full of thick black smoke, which likely deposited soot and other part-burn organic material into the AN.
 The fire was then observed to change character 5 or 6 minutes before the explosion, burning brighter and with paler smoke - the CSB believes that this was due to a wall or roof of the warehouse burning through, allowing more ventilation and hence oxygen into the flames.
 In the meantime however the AN had been sensitised by the presence of contaminants.
-The CSB concludes that there are three potential mechanisms for the detonation itself - detonation from the top of the FGAN pile; detonation in heated FGAN along exterior wall exposed to fire: or detonation in elevator pit that spread to main FGAN bin.
-The report's key findings include that the the heat of the fire and came into contact with various other contaminants, including seed materials, zinc (from fertilizer stored in nearby bins), and other organic prodpresence of combustible materials used for construction of the facility and storage bins, in addition to the practice of storing combustibles near the FGAN pile, contributed to the progression and intensity of the fire and likely resulted in the detonation.
+The CSB concludes that there are three notential mechanisms for the detonation itself - detonation from the top of the FGAN pile; detonation in heated FGAN along exterior wall exposed to fire; or detonation in elevator pit that spread to main FGAN bin.

+The report's key findings include that the presence of combustible materials used for construction of the facility and storage bins, in addition to the practice of storing combustibles near the FGAN pile, contributed to the progression and intensity of the fire and likely resulted in the detonation.
 The WFC facility also did not have a fire detection system to alert emergency responders or an automatic sprinkler system to extinguish the fire at an earlier stage of the incident.

 CSB's analysis of the emergency response highlight's shortcomings with the West Volunteer Fire Department's accident planning and training, as well as deficiencies in federal and state regulations and standards that could reduce the risk of another incident of this type.
 Occupational Safety and Health Administration (OSHA) oversight of facilities that store and handle FGAN is criticised for not promulgating